ericpruitt/emus/README.md

 #### bash-5.1-nosuchfile-hook.patch ####

-Allow the user to define a "no_such_file_handle" function which is analogous to "command_not_found_handle" but also runs when a command contain a "/".
+Allow the user to define a "no_such_file_handle" function which is analogous to "command_not_found_handle" but also runs when a command contains a "/".

 #### bash-5.1-prompt-on-clean-line.patch ####